FreshDoktor/EasyModals/README.md

 })
 export class AppModule { }
 ```

-Now you have to prepare the configuration for the modal you want to use.
+Now you must inject the EasyModalsService in the component you want to use your modal after that you only have to configure the modal of your choice.

 Further information can be found under the respective modal.

+##Getting data from the modal

+After calling the respective methode from the service you will get an reference of the current modal.
+From here you can access an observable '$afterClose' which returns the data specific to the modal when the modal is closed.

 ## Confirmation Modal
 ### How to use